Skip to content

 Your takeaway leaflets should focus more on explaining which type of cuisine you specialise in and what makes you unique.

-Your customers will go to your website or app to order your food and as such your leaflet menu would serve no purpose.
+Your customers will go to your website or app to order your food and as such your leaflet menu would serve little purpose.

 RockIT Burger